 The posterior group projects efferent fibers to the striatum, and establishes reciprocal connections with the motor, premotor and supplementary motor areas.

-The paraventricular nuclei, also commonly referred to as the midline nuclei, are clusters of neuronal cell bodies that are found in the periventricular gray matter underneath the ependyma of the third ventricle and within the interthalamic adhesion.
+The periventricular nuclei, also commonly referred to as the midline nuclei, are clusters of neuronal cell bodies that are found in the periventricular gray matter underneath the ependyma of the third ventricle and within the interthalamic adhesion.
 The entire group is located ventrally to the central medial nucleus.
 The midline nuclei can be subdivided into three nuclei; rhomboid, reuniens and parataenial nuclei.

 The midline nuclei receive afferent fibres from the following: